How To Write A Fair Employee Attendance Policy

 But when it comes to employee attendance, even the small things can begin to add up.
 According to the Center for Disease Control (CDC), productivity losses linked to absenteeism cost U.S. employers $225.8 billion annually, or $1,685 per employee in 2015.
 Although it may be an unexpected absence once a month or a shift missed here and there, individual employee attendance can have big implications for your bottom line.

-In this article, you’ll dive into the details of crafting a fair and effective employee attendance policy.
+In this article, we’ll dive into the details of crafting a fair and effective employee attendance policy.
 You’ll understand why such a policy is essential, how it impacts both employees and the business, and the steps to create one that resonates with your company culture and values.
+We’ll also cover how an employee scheduling software (like us!) can help you get the job done.

 Key takeaways: